mhadam/snowplow.wiki-fork/setup-guide/common/troubleshooting/Troubleshooting.md

    * Change `:archive:` to point to your new `logs-archive2` bucket
 4. Rerun EmrEtlRunner

 This should load **recompute** all of your events into your new `events2` bucket, archiving all events after loading into `events-archive2`.
-From there you can reload your recomputed events into Infobright or Redshift using StorageLoader.
+From there you can reload your recomputed events into Infobright or Redshift using RDB Loader.

 <a name="s3-filecopy"/>

 ###  My database load process died during an S3 file copy, help!

-Occasionally Amazon S3 fails repeatedly to perform a file operation, eventually causing StorageLoader to die.
-When this happens, you may see "500 InternalServerErrors", reported by [Sluice][sluice], which is the library we use to handle S3 file operations.
+Occasionally Amazon S3 fails repeatedly to perform a file operation, eventually causing pipeline to die.

-If this happens, you will need to rerun your StorageLoader process, using the following guidance:
+If this happens, you will need to rerun your RDB Loader step, using the following guidance:

-If the job died during the download-to-local step, then:
-  1. Delete any files in your download folder
-  2. Rerun StorageLoader

-If the job died during the archiving step, rerun StorageLoader with the command-line option of `--skip download,delete,load`
+If the job died during the archiving step, rerun EmrEtlRunner with the command-line option of  `--skip rdb_load`

 <a name="shred-fail"/>